Mexborough and Swinton Times, November 15

 Mr W Baddiley appeared to prosecute, and stated that Mr Clarkson was the occupier of some land at Conisborough, and it was not possible to get into the field without going over the fence.
 The defendants went into the field for the purpose of gambling, and on the date in question there were five policeman and Mr Clarkson and two of his men on the watch for the trespassers.

-They caught the six defendants, who are the grey Saturday were inside the field gambling.
+They caught the six defendants, who were inside the field gambling.
 Mr Clarkson had a great amount of damage done, until it came to such a pitch that he was determined to put a stop to it.

 It was a second time he had recourse to police court proceedings.

-PC Kilner, stated that he was on duty in company with PC’s Thomson, Lancaster, Barnett and Sergey Philipson, in plain clothes on the date in question.
+PC Kilner, stated that he was on duty in company with PC’s Thomson, Lancaster, Barnett and Sergeant Philipson, in plain clothes on the date in question.

 They saw the six defendants, in company with others in Mr Clarkson’s field.